alexbatalov/fallout2-ce/os/web/README.md

 ```

-### Add missing script file for Nevada
+### Add missing script file for Nevada 1.00-1.02

-Fallout Of Nevada have issue in Zone 51 - there is no file `NCStrZxB.int`.
+Fallout Nevada have issue in Zone 51 - there is no file `NCStrZxB.int`.
 Original game complains about missing file but works, this implementation crashes (as for me this is better behavior rather that silently ignore error).
 To fix this just add this file:

 ```sh
 echo '8002c00100000012800dc001000000dc80048010801a8020801a8021801a